help-14/mechanical-keyboard/README.md

 ## Firmware

+-  [EasyAVR](https://github.com/dhowland/EasyAVR) - EasyAVR is a keyboard firmware and keymapper GUI for custom keyboards based on USB AVRs.
+It is powerful but also really easy to use.
 -  [TMK](https://github.com/tmk/tmk_keyboard) - A very popular firmware that support Atmega32u4 powered keyboard.
 -  [QMK](https://github.com/qmk/qmk_firmware) - Base on TMK but support a lot of controller, support RGB, easy to use.
 -  [Keyplus](https://github.com/ahtn/keyplus) - An easy to use, wired and wireless modular keyboard firmware, for both ATXmega family and atmega32u4.